-Thomas is a versatile, highly acclaimed and internationally known lawyer and mediator.
+Thomas is a versatile, highly acclaimed and internationally renowned lawyer and mediator known for strategies and negotiation skills.
 For more than 30 years, he has represented clients in:

-- Multimillion dollar patent, trademark, copyright, trade secret, corporate and contract disputes;
+- Winning and settling multimillion-dollar patent, trademark, copyright, trade secret, corporate and contract disputes to his clients' satisfaction;

-- Successfully assisting clients in registering hundreds of trademarks, patents and copyrights;
+- Successfully assisting clients in registering hundreds of trademarks, patents and copyrights worldwide; and

 - Acting as outside general counsel for small to medium size firms from incubation to exit.

 He has represented entrepreneurs and multi-nationals in industries such as computer, software, aerospace, energy, consumer electronic, communication, e-commerce, automotive, sporting good, toy, healthcare, nutritional supplement, food and beverage, home and garden, beauty & fragrance, jewelry, fashion, financial service, real estate, entertainment, publishing and education.
 Fluent in Chinese, he is an early pioneer in China trade.
-He was trained as a mediator at the California Academy of Mediation Professionals and was selected to serve on the Panel of Neutrals of the International Trademark Association (INTA) and the Panel of Mediators and Arbitrators of the Los Angeles County Superior Courts.
+Tom has been selected as a member of the Worldwide Intellectual Property Organization's (WIPO) List of Neutrals and was trained as a mediator at the California Academy of Mediation Professionals.
+Tom was selected to serve on the Panel of Neutrals of the International Trademark Association (INTA) and the Panel of Mediators and Arbitrators of the Los Angeles County Superior Courts.

-A highly sought after lecturer and commentator, Thomas has been widely quoted in the Washington Post, Reuters, Los Angeles Times, The New York Times, Wall Street Journal and other national newspapers and magazines and has made frequent guest appearances on television and radio broadcasts.
-Thomas has received numerous awards over the years, including being named one of the Top 50 Intellectual Property Litigators in California by the Daily Journal.
-Thomas was appointed by the U.S. Secretary of Commerce and the U.S. Trade Representative to serve on the Industry Sector Advisory Committee, where he advised the United States on trade policies during the Reagan and senior Bush administrations.
+A highly sought after lecturer and commentator, Thomas has been widely quoted in the Washington Post, Reuters, Los Angeles Times, The New York Times, Wall Street Journal and other national newspapers and magazines.
+He has made frequent guest appearances on television and radio broadcasts and spoke at leading universities.
+He was appointed by the U.S. Secretary of Commerce and the U.S. Trade Representative to serve on the Industry Sector Advisory Committee, where he advised the United States on trade policies during the Reagan and senior Bush administrations.

-Thomas has engaged in precedent-setting work in intellectual property law and China trade, including successfully turning the table around by forcing plaintiffs in five intellectual property cases to dismiss the case and pay his defendant clients to settle the counterclaims instead, a rare feat in the U.S. His representative matters include:
+Thomas has engaged in precedent-setting work in intellectual property law and China trade, including representing a computer mouse manufacturer in successfully filing an antitrust case against Microsoft and turning the table around in five intellectual property cases by forcing plaintiffs to dismiss the case and pay his defendant clients to settle the counterclaims instead, a rare feat in the U.S. His representative matters include:

 - Represented a tiny Taiwanese computer mouse manufacturer in successfully filing the first antitrust and IP misuse case against Microsoft.
 This case was widely reported in major media around the world and in biographies of Bill Gates.
 Since then, Thomas has litigated against Microsoft in 20 separate cases.
 Microsoft, Inc. v.
 Z-Nix, U.S. District Court for the Central District of California, Case No CV 92-3711 KN(GHKx).